daxlib/lib-quickstart-template/README.md

 > [!TIP]
 > You can iterate on your changes as many times as needed before the pull request is merged.
 Just keep the same library version in `manifest.daxlib`, and each workflow run will update the same pull request.
 ## 📚 Resources

+When the pull request is reviewed, comments and requests for changes may be made.
+In that case:
+  - Apply the requested fixes to the code
+  - Commit the files
+  - Go to the **Actions** tab
+  - Select the `publish-package`
+  - Click **Run workflow**, and confirm.
+  - The pull request will be automatically updated for a new review.

+After the pull request has been approved, the code is automatically published on [daxlib.org](https://daxlib.org/packages/), and the branch created on your fork of the daxlib repo can be removed.

 - [DAX Lib documentation](https://docs.daxlib.org/)
 - [DAX Lib repository](https://github.com/daxlib/daxlib)